slu4coder/Minimal-UART-Computer-3/README.md

 # NEW: Version 3 of the Minimal UART Computer

-See https://github.com/slu4coder/Minimal-64x4-Home-Computer for a more feature-rich alternative.

-This is a free and non-commercial project.
-I am in no way associated with any activies selling this as a product.
-Any such activity represents a license violation.
-Individual licenses apply for hardware and software parts.
-Please refer to the appropriate documentations for detailed licensing information.

 Hi there, it's been a while.
 I am back with a big update of my DIY 'Minimal UART Computer', a machine built around a serial interface just from a handful of logic ICs, RAM and FLASH memory.
 For it's size, simplicity and self-imposed limitations, it's got more processing power than these two classic 1980's machines combined.
 It's mission is to be a fun learning platform for understanding computers on a fundamental level.

 <img width="779" height="625" alt="Minimal_UART_3" src="https://github.com/user-attachments/assets/df3e3bac-6c39-49c3-8b9c-45a26bc524d2" />